 2 An aliquot is one straw or vial with sufficient sperm to recover at least one litter of mice, as per provided protocols, when performed at the MMRRC facility.
 The MMRRC makes no guarantee concerning the success of these procedures when performed outside the MMRRC facilities.

-3 An aliquot contains a sufficient number of embryos (in one or more vials and based on the transfer success rate of the MMRRC facility) to transfer to at least two recipients.
+3 An aliquot contains a sufficient number of embryos (in one or more vials or straws and based on the transfer success rate of the MMRRC facility) to transfer into one to three recipients.
 The MMRRC makes no guarantee concerning embryo transfer success experienced in the recipient investigator's laboratory.
 Neither gender nor genotype ratios are guaranteed.